Casper1123/Patrick-Bateman-Discord-Bot/piss/README.md

+# PISS
+Procedural Instruction Sequence String
+It's a string that gets procedurally processed into a sequence of instructions.
+Henceforth PISS.

 # Variables Parser
 Contains files on the uuuh.. variables parser.<BR>
 The old version used an in-string replacer.
 This time, the goal is to make a minor sandboxed environment for more options (like allowing sending multiple messages).